zkFold/user-docs/README.md

-# Getting started
+# zkFold Symbolic User Documentation

-This is the user documentation for zkFold Symbolic, a high-level functional language for zk-powered applications.
-We recommend starting with the [introduction section](broken-reference).
+This is a GitBook user documentation for zkFold Symbolic.